 On-line MA Program Features

-UNCW's History Department plans on launching, for Fall 2014 a brand new, 30-hour, purpose-designed History Master's Degree for working professional educators.
+UNCW's History Department will launch, for Fall 2014 a brand new, 30-hour, purpose-designed History Master's Degree for working professional educators.
 The program will focus on enriching content knowledge and promoting exchange and discussion between participants and our faculty.

 This program is designed to strengthen and sustain a love of history in a learning environment created for dedicated teachers.
 It qualifies its graduates for salary increases and strengthens participants' existing ability to bring history to life in the classroom with new and deeper knowledge.